mrkaskani/blog/README.md

-# Django MyProject
+# Django Blog Project

-This is a boilerplate for a scalable Django project.
-To use it, just download the source code and globally replace "myproject" with a meaningful project name.
-Then start building your apps.
+This project is for learning django and django rest framework